-- (a) facilities like saunas, pools, steam rooms, gymnasiums, treatment rooms, relaxation areas and whirlpools; - (b) accommodation where guests may reside; and - (c) the provision of meals to guests.
+- (a) facilities like saunas, pools, steam rooms, gymnasiums, treatment rooms, relaxation areas and whirlpools; and - (b) the provision of meals to guests.

 Development parameters applicable to "tourist accommodation" apply.

 "winery"

 Land use description: "winery" means a place where wine is made, and may include a selling point to the general public and wine-tasting area.